Best practices

 • Ensure the base64 utility is available on your system to avoid errors when manually encoding credentials for the Authorization header.

-• Avoid using special characters in usernames or passwords that might not be URL-encoded properly unless they are handled correctly in the script.
+• Avoid using special characters in usernames or passwords that might not be properly URL-encoded unless they are handled correctly in the script.

 • Test your cURL commands in a secure environment before deploying them in production to ensure they work as expected without exposing sensitive information.

-# Ensure the base64 utility is available
+### Example 1: Ensure the base64 utility is available

 # Good Example: